Q & A with Author JP Paul

 When did you realize that writing was your calling?

 That's a long story.
 I've always enjoyed writing but I was terrible in English during my first couple of years in high school.
 I could always write smoothly but I didn't read enough.
 I think it was a matter of feeling disengaged with the material.
-I was never thrilled with the classics as an active teenager with numerous extra-curricular and social interests.
+I was never thrilled with the classics as an active teenager who already had numerous extra-curricular and social interests.
 My grades were fine, never had to sit for a final, but I had other priorities besides academics.
 In my junior year, my English teacher let us pick major essay themes and our own reading lists to support them.
 Suddenly I began to identify with modern books/authors and actually read entire works rather than skim Coles Notes to write reports.
 In my senior year, some of our papers were graded by university professors.
 The feedback was very positive.
 At the time I was a closet poet but was encouraged to share longer prose.

 Writing has never been a problem.
 It was taking time to read classic books that didn't attract me.
 I couldn't identify with most of the stories and characters at all.